 Memorization is not synonymous with understanding.
 This is because what we memorize is often stored in our short-term memory bank.
 This means that we will remember it for a short time, but then we will eliminate it to make room for different short-term memories.
 Instead, you will want to learn to actually retain the information.
 This means that you may need to utilize several methods in order to properly learn the material.
 This could include taking notes on the course material and then rewriting these notes.

 11. Try to Make Each Learning Experience Enjoyable

-Realistically speaking, you will not find joy in certain course work.
+Realistically speaking, you will not find joy in certain coursework.
 You may even find that there are even certain topics that you are completely disinterested in.
 That is completely normal and it is likely that you will not be interested in every topic you cover.
-However, this can lead to you not being motivated in the content that is being presented to you.
+However, this can lead to you not being motivated by the content that is being presented to you.
 So, it is important that you find ways to make the content more enjoyable for you.

 12. Notice How You Learn Best

 Everyone learns in different ways.
 There are many different ways that you can learn the course material.
 For instance, there are visual learners and there are also hands-on learners.
 You may find that you lean more towards one learning style than another.
 Some people also learn better when they write something down.
 While finding your learning style may start off as trial and error, you will eventually be able to tell which learning style you gravitate towards.